Score a K-12 AI tool against the Forensic Read™.

 The current state of a vendor's commitments, capabilities, and language as it bears on a specific axis.
 Used three ways: data posture, FERPA posture, and children's data posture.
 Posture is a snapshot, not a guarantee; the First Watch audits exist because posture drifts.

-The verdict assigned when a tool earns at least 3-of-4 best-state answers on every axis, with no dealbreakers.
+The verdict assigned when a tool earns best-state on every axis with at most one exception per axis, and no dealbreakers.
 Signals that the Forensic Read™ finds no posture concerns on data, FERPA, or COPPA.

 The route by which a tool entered a district's use: district contract, school-level contract, teacher account, or personal student account.
 Different paths trigger different governance obligations.